mayureshw/quartools/README.md

     Use 'gtkwave dump.vcd' to view the waveforms.

     Use 'make clean' to get rid of the work area of ModelSim to reclaim space.
+You may also like to do this if you have renamed or removed your sources that you may have already compiled, to expunge the compiled modules with old name from the work area.

 1. Compilation

-    'make compile' would run flow 'compile' on the TOP module.
+    'make compile' would run the Quartus' 'compile' flow on the TOP module.
 Rest of the specification is similar to bsimu.
+Different frameworks may have different notions of the term 'compile' in HDLs.
+This flow runs the flow literally named as compile in Quartus parlance, using Quartus shell interface.

 # Wish list